 There is no perfect way to pose for McGowan’s lenses.
 Her muses can be goofy, sensuous, chic and candid, all in the same outfit, and still be breathtaking in each of the photographs.
 Equal parts stylish and timeless, McGowan’s images are easily magazine-cover material.

 3. Andrew Low

 In Andrew Low, we’ve found a rare analog photographer, a welcomed departure from the digital choices often employed by fashion photographers.
 Low can make the most ordinary setup fascinating.
-Kitchen tops, orange couches, laundromats and DIY stores end up becoming beautiful backdrops in Low’s exceptional photography.
+Kitchen countertops, orange couches, laundromats and DIY stores end up becoming beautiful backdrops in Low’s exceptional photography.

 His take on men’s fashion photography is what drew us to his work, a series called Dark Academia for Kaltblut Magazine and its themes of gender fluid clothing.
 Low has tirelessly championed the rights of people who don’t believe in labels.